Marquette sued in federal court

 The alleged incident occurred in August 2014 during the victim’s freshman year.
 Doe received threatening text messages from the accused student the summer before she returned to campus.

-Marquette’s then Department of Public Safety discouraged Doe and her parents from reporting the crime to the Milwaukee Police Department, according to the complaint.
+The complaint says Marquette’s then Department of Public Safety discouraged Doe and her parents from reporting the crime to the Milwaukee Police Department.

 “Marquette appeared to have two motivations.
-To defer future sexual assault victims from pursuing charges,” according to the complaint.
+To defer future sexual assault victims from pursuing charges,” said the complaint.
 “To intimidate Doe in an effort to cause her to leave Marquette, protect Marquette against legal action and discredit Doe as a complaint.”

 The complaint said the university provided Doe with a counselor, who had little experience with sexual-assault victims and did not provide her with resources needed to recover.
 The counselor called Doe and asked questions such as, “Hi, how are you feeling about being raped?”